jlmelville/sneer/docs/embedding-methods.md

 iris_tsne <- sneer(iris, method = "tsne")
 ```

+Compared to SSNE, the heavier tail of the output kernel in t-SNE allows close
+neighbors to take up larger distances in the output configuration.

 #### Weighted Symmetric SNE (ws-SNE)

 This method scales each weight by its "importance", which is related to the